arjitsahai/movie-search-app/movie/README.md

 #Movie Search App

-The application is based on react An using OMDB API to pull the data feed
+The application is based on react and using OMDB API to pull the data feed